-Organizing Knowledge Work and Knowleddge Workers is a big challenge in today’s complex and fast-changing work environments.
+Organizing Knowledge Work and Knowledge Workers is a big challenge in today’s complex and fast-changing work environments.
 But what is Knowledge Work actually?
 According to Peter F. Drucker, the 20th century management pope, Knowledge Work is defined as “work where the worker has to think”.
-Thus, these are “workers who are not paid for their physical work and manual skills, but for the application of their acquired knowledge.”
+Thus, they are “workers who are not paid for their physical work and manual skills, but for the application of their acquired knowledge.”
 In other words:

 “Knowledge workers are persons who understand their job better than their boss.”
 Peter F. Drucker